 Aggressive: An Aggressive investor is willing to take on more risk to maximize long-term returns (such as 8-10%+ per year).
 Protecting principal in the short-term is not a concern of an Aggressive investor.
 This type of investor understands that they may encounter considerable volatility and significant losses in the short term and, over a multi-year period, is likely to have the highest cumulative returns.

-FAST FACTS ABOUT TODAY’S ECONOMIC DATA: * We still can’t find a place to put money to work outside the U.S. * […]
+FAST FACTS ABOUT TODAY’S ECONOMIC DATA: * We think there is no substance to the “truce”, aside from an […]